alwalxed/tree/README.md

 # Tree (Book Content Visualizer)

-_**Tree**_ is an open-source educational website ([tree.alwalxed.com](https://tree.alwalxed.com)) designed to visualize the hierarchical structure of books.
-It leverages the recursive nature of book content to generate clear, navigable visualizations.
-We simply drop our content into a nested folder hierarchy, and _**Tree**_ renders it, automatically generating all the visualizations and sidebar links we need.
+An open-source educational website designed to visualize the hierarchical structure of books, _**Tree**_ leverages the recursive nature of book content to generate clear, navigable visualizations.
+By simply placing your content into a nested folder hierarchy in [`/content`](./content), _**Tree**_ automatically renders it, generating all necessary visualizations and sidebar links.

 ## Table of Contents